biencarlovilla/About-Me/README.md

 I linked the portfolio.html and contacts.html file to my index.html that made me go to different pages the webpage

 ![href](images/href.png)

+## Portfolio.html
+I added content to portfolio.html file
+* I added the default photos
+* I fixed the positioning of the contents